vivekcusat/hiring-assignments/machinelearningteam/online-learning-api/README.md

 Build a server that continuously trains a machine learning model.

-You can use the model contained in `model/model.py` but feel free to construct your own using whatever platform you are familiar with.
+You can use the model contained in `model/model.py`.
 The quality of the model is not important to the test.

 Use any micro web framework you like to build the server - for Python Flask is an easy option.